 The Sharlin Lab is looking for Biology MS graduate students!
 Interested in endocrine (thyroid) disruption or nervous system development - we have projects for you.
 Teaching Assistantship with modest stipend and tuition waiver may be available.
 Send me an email.

 Sharlin Lab News

 November 2020: Funding Alert!
-Congratulations to undegraduates Jane Sakowiz, Amyah Ockenga, Lauren Krieg, and Jessica Wimp for being awarded Supply Grants from the Undergraduate Research Center.
+Congratulations to undergraduates Jane Sakowiz, Amyah Ockenga, Lauren Krieg, and Jessica Wimp for being awarded Supply Grants from the Undergraduate Research Center.

 August 2020: The Sharlin Lab welcomes new Biology MS student Prathibha Mangedarage.
 We also welcome undergraduates Jane Sakowiz, Amyah Ockenga, and Jessica Wimp.

-June 2020: CONGRATULATIONS to graduate student Maria Uscategui Calderon on successful theis defense!
+June 2020: CONGRATULATIONS to graduate student Maria Uscategui Calderon on successful thesis defense!
 Maria is leaving us to start her PhD in the Molecular and Developmental Biology Program at Cincinnati Childrens.